FAQ

 Q. Who can join the study?

-Need a MyChart visit https://mychart.renown.org/mychart/signup
+Need a MyChart visit: https://mychart.renown.org/mychart/signup

 Q. Are children under the age of 18 allowed to enroll in the study?